-Mr. Jull is a partner in the Compliance and Investigations Practice Group.
+Mr. Jull is a partner in the North America Government Enforcement Group.
 Mr. Jull is the co-author of Regulatory and Corporate Liability: From Due Diligence to Risk Management which is used as a textbook in his courses taught at both the University of Toronto, Faculty of Law and Osgoode Hall Law School.
-A recent addition to this text is a chapter on the “Canadian Corruption of Foreign Officials Act: Mandatory Risk Assessment”.
+A recent addition to this text is a chapter on the "Canadian Corruption of Foreign Officials Act: Mandatory Risk Assessment."
+Mr. Jull is listed under the Investigations Practice Area in Who's Who Legal Canada 2015 and Global Investigations Review - Investigations 2015.

 Representative Legal Matters

 View All »

 - Acted as co-counsel in the Supreme Court of Canada concerning the constitutional validity of administrative monetary penalties (December 2014).

 - Counsel in an internal investigations for a Canadian company concerning potential fraud and design systems to mitigate risk, 2014.

 - Acted as counsel in a Superior Court Trial, November 2014, concerning commercial contracts and allegations of Securities Act oppression (continuing into 2015).

 - Canadian counsel in a global internal investigation concerning the Canadian Corruption of Foreign Public Officials Act.
 The scope of this investigation included extensive witness interviews and document review, working with law enforcement including the Royal Canadian Mounted Police, and review of compliance procedures and risk assessment, 2012-2013.

 - Revised Codes of Conduct relating to compliance with the Corruption of Foreign Public Officials Act.

 - Representing Halton Region Conservation Authority in a successful appeal concerning the removal of an illegal structure in a hazard zone (Justice Cooper's Reasons were delivered November 19, 2012, leave to Court of Appeal granted November 26, 2013).

 - Osgoode Professional Development Part-Time LLM Teaching Award, June 2009

 Professional Associations and Memberships